 BlackRock or its Affiliates own or have an ownership interest in certain trading, portfolio management, operations and/or information systems used by Company service providers.
 These systems are, or will be, used by the Company service provider in connection with the provision of services to accounts managed by BlackRock and funds managed and sponsored by BlackRock, including the Company, that engage the service provider (typically the custodian).
-The Company's service provider remunerates BlackRock or its Affiliates for the use of these systems may enhance the profitability of BlackRock and its Affiliates.
+The Company's service provider remunerates BlackRock or its Affiliates for the use of the systems.
+The Company service provider's payments to BlackRock or its Affiliates for the use of these systems may enhance the profitability of BlackRock and its Affiliates.